 Heterogeneity was encouraged; we did not wish to just be a choir, singing in one voice.
 We welcomed a few graduate students (since it seemed likely that youthful thought—even without the benefit of experience—could add greatly to the conversation), and shrinks of all kinds, academics, and people in related professions (public health, occupational therapy, etc.).
 There was, of course, no cost.
 We had some remarkable conversations, with attendees driving from the furthest western and southern parts of the state for the evening event.
 Many of us found it scintillating to share soup and sophisticated-but-relaxed conversation about tough and intricate clinical/developmental ideas, around the fireplace or on the back porch.

 We began a new Salon, also in my home, on January 18 (2018).
 This one has been more focused, as we took on the reading of drafts for the new book,This Hallowed Ground: Four Decades in Infant Mental Health.
 Upon completion of the book in the summer of 2019, we faced a dilemma about how/whether to proceed.
 Deciding we could not give up the joy of intellectual stimulation we have found with each other, we committed to continue indefinitely, with rotating topics but an identical format.
 We meet at 6:15PM, share soup and bread, and work around the fire (or, in better weather, on our back porch) until 7:45PM.
 These stimulating discussions about the intricacies of infant mental health, arising out of real cases, have been stimulating to me as a clinician, and an enormous help to me as an author.
 The first series ran through the spring, on the third Thursday of each month.
-The second series began in the fall (2018), continues through the winter and spring, and has been no less pleasurable.
+The second series began in the fall (2018), continues through the winter and spring, and has been no less pleasurable and productive for all.

 For more information, contact Mr. Trout at firstname.lastname@example.org.